 Contact Long Island Family Law Lawyer for Information on Domestic Violence and Orders of Protection in Nassau County and Suffolk County

 If you believe that you may need an Order of Protection, or if an Order of Protection has been issued against you, it is important that you speak with an experienced attorney to know your rights and options.
-The Law Office of Robert E. Hornberger, Esq., P.C. can assist you with your Family Law and Divorce Law matters in Nassau County and Suffolk County.
+The Law Office of Hornberger Verbitsky, P.C. can assist you with your Family Law and Divorce Law matters in Nassau County and Suffolk County.
 Contact our office at 631-923-1910 or fill out the short form on this page to schedule your free consultation.

 Download our Free New York Divorce Guide

 Our 41-page “Guide to New York Divorce: What You Need to Know Before Hiring a Divorce Lawyer in New York” written by an experienced family law lawyer Long Island’s Robert E. Hornberger, Esq., provides you with real information on the divorce process and the laws it rests upon in the state of New York.
 This book will help give you a solid foundation upon which you can begin the process of making your family’s, life better.
 Download your Free Guide to New York Divorce here.

 Long Island, NY divorce lawyer Robert E. Hornberger, Esq. is pleased to offer you a free copy of his brand new eBook written to help you navigate the often murky waters of divorce in New York State.